fshowalter/franksmovielog.com-old/posts/refugee-bio-of-a-space-tyrant-1-by-piers-anthony.md

 Written in the first-person, it reads like the unedited, unrevised draft it purports to be.
 Consider lines like:

-> I sat up, my ear seeing red starts.
+> I sat up, my ear seeing red stars.
 For a moment I was disorganized, not doing more than hurting and watching.

 And later, after detailing how the nations of Earth colonized the stars: